The Merry Sisters of Fate: Background and recording

 The Merry Sisters of Fate is Cillian Vallely's first album with Lúnasa.

-After having built up success from 1996–1998, Irish Celtic music band Lúnasa signed a three-album deal with Green Linnet Records, on which they released their second album Otherworld (1999).
+After having built up success from 1996 to 1998, Irish Celtic music band Lúnasa signed a three-album deal with Green Linnet Records, on which they released their second album Otherworld (1999).
 Their first album with flutist and piper Kevin Crawford, it showed experimentation with Celtic music, delivering unusual techniques such as double-tracking and using musical instruments unusual to Celtic music.
 Otherworld was a unanimous critical success, with critics complimenting its innovative sound, and was an unprecedented commercial success, especially considering it was the band's first album released outside of Ireland; it became the fastest-selling album ever released on Green Linnet, which had been running for 25 years.
 American newspapers Irish Echo and Irish Voice both named the album "Traditional Album of the Year" in 1999.

 Prior to releasing Otherworld, but after recording it, Cillian Vallely joined the band on uilleann pipes and whistle, marking a permanent replacement for Michael McGoldrick and John McSherry who both left the band in 1998 after the band's first album, but returned to reprise their roles as guests on Otherworld.
 Crawford said "We did a few gigs with Mike and John dividing the piping, and as the year progressed, Mike did more piping gigs than John.
 But we needed someone who could commit all of their time.
 We needed a full-time piper and there's where Cillian came on board."
 Vallely said "it was great to get the call to play with the lads, as I knew my natural piping style would fit in with what they were doing.
 It was music I liked and I understood where it was coming from in terms of the influences."
 The band soon began "to work on new music and arrangements for the new line up, and the band's third album marked Vallely's recording debut with the band.

 Naming the album The Merry Sisters of Fate, the band recorded it in Marguerite Studios, Dublin, a studio complex which belongs to the band's double bassist Trevor Hutchinson.
 The album was also mixed at the studios, and was mastered at Mid-Atlantic Studios, also in Ireland.
 The band produced the album by themselves, with Dave Odlum, of Irish rock group The Frames providing co-production on several tunes.
 The recording sessions saw the band working in an increasingly experimental fashion; band biographer Bran San Martin noted "the expansiveness of the band's vision" to include collaborators on the album playing unusual instruments, but said that "the band's ambitions insured that the additional instrumentation enriched and never overwhelmed the proceedings."
 Hutchinson was once caught experimenting in the studio with a bow and bouzouki by the band's fiddle and whistle player Seán Smyth, who recalled thinking "This man has lost it."
 As with Otherworld, Lúnasa used multitrack recording for various instruments on the album, a technique atypical to Celtic music.